Enjoy your next paddle with Florida Paddle Notes!

 Things all changed…

-Now, 46 years later, I am retired and still enjoying being on the waters of Florida.
-With Florida Paddle Notes I want to combine my love for the water, my interest in photography, horticulture and nature to help make your next adventure on the water a bit more interesting.
+Now, 48 years later, I am retired and still enjoy being on the waters of Florida.
+With Florida Paddle Notes I want to combine my love for the water, an interest in photography, horticulture, and nature to help make planning your next adventure on the water a bit more interesting.
 I hope you enjoy this site and perhaps I will see you on one of Florida’s amazing waterways!

-My Perception Pescador Angler 12′ Sit-On Kayak is a stable, easy to paddle kayak.
-It is fully rigged for fishing and photography and the hull design makes for great tracking on lakes or rivers.
+The Perception Pescador Angler 12′, Sit-On Kayak is a stable, easy-to-paddle kayak.
+I have it fully customized for photography and the hull design makes for great tracking on lakes or rivers.
 The extra large cockpit opening provides plenty of room to work with my photography equipment and offers easy entry and exit.